-Since I started investing in P2P lending in Europe in 2016, I have used quite a few different platforms.
+Since I started investing in P2P lending in Europe in 2016, I have used a few different platforms.
 In 2018, I started diversifying my P2P lending investments even more and this was when I tried Grupeer for the first time.

 The loans mostly have terms above 12 months with 23 months being the highest loan term I have seen so far on the platform.
 At the time of writing the lowest interest rate of a loan on the platform is 14% and the highest is 15%.
-They have reported an average of 14.42% in pre-tax return to their investors so far, which I consider really good compared to other platforms.
+They have reported an average of 14.42% in pre-tax returns to their investors so far, which I consider good compared to other platforms.

 Overall, I have been very happy with Grupeer so far with an average return just below 14% pre-tax (I made an autoinvest error in the beginning, so I got some loans at 12% while loans at 15% were available – lesson learned).
 I believe the platform is one of the best in Europe, but it still has some room for improvement.

 Before you start investing in any of the European P2P lending platforms, I suggest you check out my comparison of the best European P2P lending platforms.

 My first impressions of Grupeer’s P2P lending platform

 Grupeer is a traditional P2P lending platform that matches borrowers and lenders.
 The lenders deposit money on the platform, select the business loans they want to fund (manually or through autoinvest) and then receive interest on the loan.
 In the case of Grupeer, the borrowers are only businesses and the lenders can be both individuals and businesses.

 Using the Grupeer platform it is clear the loan amounts are bigger than platforms offering consumer loans.
 This also means that there are fewer loans, although there’s still plenty of opportunities to diversify your investment across different loans.